densekernel/huddle-object/README.md

 ## Using HuddleObject - Adding objects

-Use Meteorite, the Meteor Package Manager, to add the HuddleObject API to the Meteor project.
+Use the Meteor Package Manager to add the HuddleObject API to the Meteor project.

-`$ mrt add huddleobject`
+`$ meteor add huddleobject`

 Now, if all three of the required packages are included in the Meteor project, the shell window will return a confirmation message similar to below.